o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 This command outputs a massive JSON object with many fields, most of which are set to their default value.

-### Transaction output

-Instead, it's better to output transactions in a more human-readable, condensed format to print only the fields with actual content:
+Inspecting transactions becomes easier if you print them in a condensed format, as follows:

 ```ts
 console.log(tx.toPretty());